Red Rock Casino, Resort & Spa

-Red Rock Resort is a hotel and casino in Summerlin South, Nevada, located in the Las Vegas Valley.
+Red Rock Resort is a casino hotel in Summerlin South, Nevada, located in the Las Vegas Valley.
 It is owned and operated by Station Casinos on 59.43 acre located in the Downtown Summerlin neighborhood.
 It is Station Casinos' flagship property, and the company's corporate headquarters is located on the property.

 The project was announced in July 2002 and is named after the nearby Red Rock Canyon National Conservation Area.
 The project initially was to include a 23-story, 300-foot hotel tower with 1,000 rooms, as well as timeshare buildings that would be added in a future phase.
 In October 2003, the project received opposition from people who believed that it would harm the quality of life for Summerlin residents and that it would destroy the views of Red Rock Canyon.
 A compromise was ultimately reached in January 2004, reducing the hotel tower to 198 feet while removing the timeshare aspect entirely.

 Groundbreaking began in April 2004, and the resort was topped off in March 2005, before opening on April 18, 2006, as the second casino in Summerlin.
 Red Rock Resort was Station Casinos' most expensive property, built at a cost of $925 million, including a hotel expansion that opened in 2007.
 A separate $65 million expansion also occurred during 2006, and included a $31 million bowling alley, the most expensive in the world.
 A six-month, $35 million expansion was announced in 2014, and included the addition of several new restaurants.
 The resort includes a 118309 sqft casino, a 796-room hotel, a 3 acre pool area, a spa, 94000 sqft of meeting space, and a 16-screen movie theater.
 The hotel tower is the second tallest building in Summerlin after One Queensridge Place.